 We vigorously pursue claims by injured riders, pedestrians and others hurt as a result of e-scooter accidents.
 While e-scooter companies have developed improved safety features for their vehicles over time, the potential for injury remains.
 Accident victims often face obstacles in taking legal action to win compensation.
 Liability waivers and assumption of risk clauses in rental agreements create a high bar to lawsuits, but the renting company may still be liable if the scooter is in a poor state of repair and the company failed to remedy the problems.

-If you have been injured by use of an e-scooter, our firm can determine whether product defects or a lack of adequate warnings were contributing factors.
+If you have been injured by use of an e-scooter, our mass tort lawyers can determine whether product defects or a lack of adequate warnings were contributing factors.
 Among the problems that have been identified are overheating batteries, brake malfunctions, sticking throttles, poor weight distribution, defective handlebars, uneven wheels and faulty or inadequate lights.

 If any of these product defects are found to have led to injuries even when the e-scooters were being used as intended, riders may be eligible for compensation from manufacturers and distributors.
 Another basis of liability is when any person or company in the chain of distribution fails to warn of any dangers that may result when using the products.
 You can be confident that we will take the necessary steps to hold all potentially responsible parties liable to compensate you for your injuries.

 Contact Our Washington, D.C.
 Electric Scooter Accident Lawyers